Industry | Where does Toyota's Intelligent Driving go from here?

 In addition to the authenticity of the news about this cooperation, the outside world is also very curious about why Toyota chose Huawei and Momenta.

 This is not the first time Toyota has collaborated with Huawei on smart technology, but it was primarily in the smart cockpit field.
 In March of this year, the new 9th generation Camry from GAC Toyota was launched.
-The car's system was jointly designed by GAC Toyota and Huawei, not only equipped with the mainstream Snapdragon 8155 car chip and 12+128GB storage combination but also equipped with a high-end voice recognition system, supporting voiceprint recognition and face ID recognition functions.
+The car's system was jointly designed by GAC Toyota and Huawei, which was not only equipped with the mainstream Snapdragon 8155 car chip and 12+128GB storage combination but also equipped with a high-end voice recognition system.
+And it also supports voiceprint recognition and face ID recognition functions.
 In addition, the all-new Prado, which will be first launched at the Beijing Auto Show and ready for a large order, is also rumored to be introduced with Huawei's HiCar technology.

 Compared to the intelligent cockpit, Huawei seems to be far ahead in the field of smart driving, such as the ADS 2.0 first launched in the boundary model, which can display NCA smart driving capabilities with or without a map, as well as functionalities in nationwide highways, overpasses, and expressways, and even urban NCA functions.
 Some car owners even reported a self-driving experience on rural roads – sparking a series of short video content.

 As for Momenta, Toyota has an even deeper relationship with it.
-As early as March 2020, Toyota reached strategic cooperation with Momenta, announcing the provision of high-precision maps and update services based on camera vision technology, jointly promoting the commercial landing of Toyota's Automated Map Platform (AMP) in China.
+As early as March 2020, Toyota reached strategic cooperation with Momenta, announcing the provision of high-precision maps and update services based on camera vision technology, which jointly promoted the commercial landing of Toyota's Automated Map Platform (AMP) in China.

 A year later, Momenta announced the completion of a total of 500 million US dollars in Series C financing.
 In this round of financing, Toyota participated as one of the strategic investors, becoming a shareholder.
 This not only provided Momenta with financial support but also deepened the cooperation between the two parties.
 In addition, car manufacturers and suppliers such as SAIC, General Motors, Toyota, NIO, and Bosch Venture Capital, and investment institutions such as Tencent Investment, Yunfeng Fund, Temasek, GGV Jiyuan Capital, etc. participated in Momenta's financing.